Ryan-zhu-sudo/github_M10-CAR-T/README.md

 + The AD group represents the protease/reverse region of HIV.
 + The ID group represents the integrase region of HIV.
 + The Env group represents the Env region of HIV.
-+ The original down-sequencing files ending in .fastq in this study are stored in NCBI Bioproject (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA903552).
++ The original sequencing files ending in .fastq in this study are stored at NCBI Bioproject (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA903552).
 The intermediate processing files are located in the fishare platform (https://figshare.com/articles/online_resource/figshare_M10_CAR-T/21671042).
 + All data under the folders are for testing purposes, for reproduction of all results, the complete data is stored in can be obtained through the figshare platform.

 ## Contact